Nvdtn19/peagameplay-pvz2c-english-patch/README.md

 - @evilhack28 and @Nectarinna - translators and helpers.
 - @RusselSky and @ShadowVT - for the English texture translation.
 - @evilhack28 - for his Easy Quest and fake VIP features.
-- HNR - He inspired me to do this translation.
+- HNR - He inspired me to do this translation patch!
 - PvZ2's Heavenly OBB - for the universal fonts.

 And some other people that helped me growing this project!